Peill + Putzler Olive Green Yellow Pendant Lamp

-Materials: Mouth blown olive green crystal glass, white inside (incamiciato or doublé).
+Materials: Hand blown fazzoletto style olive green crystal glass, white on the inside (doublé).
+It has a serrated bottom.
+White painted metal top.
 White painted Bakelite socket.

 Cord Length: 60 cm / 23.62’’